 Also offered entirely online

-Designed to provide you with fundamental accounting skills in a range of applications, the program includes specialized areas such as auditing, cost, taxes, governmental, nonprofit and computerized accounting.
-Students develop a competence in financial, managerial, tax and payroll accounting.
-Success is enhanced by abilities to organize complex data and to perform arithmetic computations quickly and accurately.
+Designed to provide you with fundamental accounting skills in a range of applications, the program includes subject areas such as taxes, auditing, cost, governmental, nonprofit and computerized accounting.
+Success in this field is enhanced by abilities to organize complex data and to perform arithmetic computations quickly and accurately.

 Career Outlook: Qualified accounting applicants continue to be in demand.
 Employment opportunities exist in banking, business and industry, government offices and nonprofit organizations.

-Added Career Value: You can earn the Accounting Assistant diploma on your way to completing this degree.
+Career Pathway: You can earn the Accounting Bookkeeper trainee certificate and the Accounting Assistant technical diploma on your way to completing this degree.

 Program Code: 10-101-1

 Start Dates: August/January